 2014.

 Director Can Kılcıoğlu delivers a delightful romance/comedy.
 An independent production made with the help of family, friends, and neighbors.
-The story follows the path of “Sideways” in humor and adventures.
-This intimate drama is about an ordinary guy, in a small town, living inside his car, in a quest for a good job, and meeting the right girl.
-After a while, he finds himself working door-to-door marketing Karnaval brand carpet cleaners.
+The story follows the path of “Sideways” in humor and adventure.
+This intimate drama is about an ordinary guy in a small town who lives in his car, in a quest for a good job and to meet the right girl.
+After a while, he finds himself working door-to-door, marketing Karnaval brand carpet cleaners.
 The girl is a wedding cake maker working for her father.
-Circumstances in life will bring them together.
+Life’s circumstances will bring them together.
 This charming and refreshing little Turkish film will please anyone in the US.

 24. The Priest’s Children